anwerc2010/weatherApp/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+Architecture Overview
+This application is built using React for the user interface and Redux Toolkit (RTK) for state management.
+The weather details are fetched using RTK Query, which is integrated into the Redux store to manage API calls, caching, and state efficiently.

+1. Data Fetching with RTK Query
+RTK Query simplifies data fetching by handling API requests, caching, and state management automatically.
+We define the API endpoints using createApi from RTK Query, allowing the app to easily fetch weather data and store it in the Redux state.

+2. Redux Store Configuration
+The Redux store is configured to include the RTK Query service.
+By adding the weatherApi.reducer to the store and integrating the weatherApi.middleware, we ensure that the data fetched through RTK Query is managed and cached efficiently.

+3. Component Integration
+Components use RTK Query hooks to fetch data and display it to the user.
+The useGetWeatherQuery hook fetches the weather data based on the user’s city and updates the component state.
+It also provides status indicators like isLoading and error for handling loading states and errors.

+4. Benefits of RTK Query Integration
+Simplified API Management: RTK Query automatically handles requests, responses, and caching, reducing boilerplate code.

+Efficient Data Fetching: Fetches weather data as needed, with built-in caching to minimize repeated API calls.

+Automatic Re-fetching: Keeps the data fresh and re-fetches when necessary without additional logic.

+State Management: Manages the fetched data in Redux, allowing the application to respond to state changes efficiently.

+Error Handling: Built-in error handling with error and isLoading states.

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.